AzazelSay/Data-science/ds_projects/mlcourse/README.md

-# DATA SCIENCE

-**An open-source repository for Data Science enthusiasts to explore, learn, and apply techniques to address real-world challenges.**

-A streamlined guide to kickstart your Data Science journey.
-Follow the outlined steps to answer the questions: "What is Data Science, and what should I learn to master it?"
+# Machine Learning Open Course

-This folder contains the projects I completed during the Machine Learning Open Course.
+**This folder contains the projects I completed during the Machine Learning Open Course.**

 Throughout the course, we explored various topics and applied them through practical tasks.

 We worked extensively with the Pandas library for data manipulation and preprocessing, gaining skills in handling large datasets efficiently.